 This week Switzerland will become ground zero for the future of health policy in Africa.
 The World Health Organisation’s (WHO) intergovernmental working group is meeting in Geneva to discuss public health, medical innovation and intellectual property.

 Many participants are expected to express their support for efforts to undermine patent protections for drugs.
+In doing so, however, these attendees ignore the more fundamental problem facing poor African nations — dilapidated healthcare infrastructure.

 The anti-patent crowd believes that patents keep prices high and drugs out of the reach of the poor.
 It blames pharmaceutical firms for the suffering of the impoverished and calls on developing nations to employ patent-revoking compulsory licences that encourage the production of cheaper generics.